richelbilderbeek/awk_course/docs/misc/exercise_procedure.md

 - There is no silent room.
 - Ideally, all do the exercises on their own computer, yet derive at a shared answer
 - One should commonly share screens
+- Stuck?
+You can (1) wait for a teacher to come by, (2) click on the Zoom option 'Ask for help', or
+  (3) go to the main room
 - When done with the exercises, go back to the main room
 - Learners that are done will be asked to try to help the remaining working learners, by joining their breakout rooms